Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 What can I serve the orzo salad with?

-Can I make this in advance?
+Can I make the orzo pesto salad in advance?

 You certainly can!
 In fact, I often think it tastes even better the next day.
-It will last for 5 days in the fridge in a covered container, but if you’re preparing it to take to a barbecue or picnic, I’d wait to add the cherry tomatoes until the day of if possible.
+It will last for 5 days in the fridge in a covered container, but if you’re preparing it to take to a barbecue or picnic, I’d wait to add the cherry tomatoes until the day of, if possible.
 They can get a little soggy when chopped in the fridge.

-I don’t like olives, what else can I use?
+I don’t like olives.
+What else can I use?

 You can really add anything to this salad – sometimes I’ll throw in diced cucumber or red bell peppers.
 If you want to keep that lovely salty quality, try using capers or sundried tomatoes.